AdamovichAleksey/TableauTV/README.md

 ```
 Transparency means that employees feel the trust, know the company shares the joys and challenges.
 It's important.
 But don't forget about confidentiality.
-Something company wants to keep inside or some information can be misinterpreted.
+There are things the company wants to keep inside.
+Or some information can be misinterpreted by your clients visiting the office.
 ```

 3. to Motivate your employees